 Marble Tile

 I think you will agree with us when we say that nothing man-made can ever come close to something natural.
 Right?
 The same applies to marble which is full of natural beauty and is found naturally worldwide.
 You might not know it, but no two pieces of marble are the same.
 Each piece varies when it comes to streaks and layers.
 We think that it is what makes marble exquisite.
+Its unique patterns and wide range of colors make it a sign of luxury and elegance.

 Porcelain Tiles

 The first thing that you need to know about them is that they are artificial.
 They are made from a specific type of clay.
 But that is only the tip of the iceberg.
 The clay alone is not enough.
-It is why the clay is mixed with finely-ground sand and feldspar.
+This is why the clay is mixed with finely ground sand and feldspar.
 Then the mixture is heated up at high temperatures.
 The result is porcelain tiles.
 One of the unique things about porcelain is that it can be made to look like anything, including wood or marble.

-Marble Vs Porcelain Tile
+Difference between Marble and Porcelain Tile

 Now you know about marble tile vs porcelain tile.
 It is time to move towards comparison.

-Cost
+1. Cost

 When it comes to the cost, it is challenging to make a comparison.
 Why?
 The reason is that there are too many factors that need to be considered.
 Usually, porcelain is cheaper than marble.
 However, when you incorporate the installation cost into the final figure, some porcelain tiles are expensive than some top-quality marbles.
 So, when it comes to porcelain vs. marble floor tile, there is no winner.
 The answer depends on the type and installation charges.